-With limited space and few entry and exit points, working in confined spaces is serious business.
-These tunnels, silos, vats, access shafts, cargo containers and storage bins often include inward-curving walls or downward-sloping floors, which have the potential to trap or asphyxiate.
+With limited space and few entries and exit points, working in confined spaces is serious business.
+These tunnels, silos, vats, access shafts, cargo containers, and storage bins often include inward-curving walls or downward-sloping floors, which have the potential to trap or asphyxiate.
 Other dangers encountered in confined spaces are unguarded machinery, exposed live wires, extreme temperatures, and inadequate ventilation, which increases air hazard risks.
-Many federal, state, regional and provincial governmental agencies require specialized rope access confined space and entry training before workers can enter confined spaces.
+Many federal, state, regional, and provincial government agencies and industrial employers require workers to pass rope access confined space training courses prior to going on site.

 All of our courses are taught using the most technologically advanced training simulations and equipment at one of our training centers or we can facilitate on-site workplace training using our mobile custom-built confined space trailer.
 Course prices come with a Training Guarantee for students who don’t pass the assessment requirements at no additional fees.